Isaac Paredes Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have a 4.64 team ERA that ranks 24th across all league pitching staffs.
+- The Red Sox have the 25th-ranked team ERA among all league pitching staffs (4.66).

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (77 total, 1.3 per game).
+- The Red Sox rank 23rd in baseball in home runs allowed (77 total, 1.3 per game).

-- Houck (3-4) takes the mound for the Red Sox in his 11th start of the season.
-He's put together a 5.30 ERA in 52 2/3 innings pitched, with 50 strikeouts.
+- Bello (3-3) gets the starting nod for the Red Sox in his ninth start of the season.
+He's put together a 3.89 ERA in 39 1/3 innings pitched, with 41 strikeouts.

-- In his most recent outing on Sunday against the Arizona Diamondbacks, the right-hander threw four innings, giving up four earned runs while surrendering six hits.
+- In his last time out on Tuesday, the right-hander tossed four innings against the Cincinnati Reds, allowing one earned run while surrendering five hits.

-- The 26-year-old has amassed an ERA of 5.30, with 8.5 strikeouts per nine innings, in 10 games this season.
-Opponents have a .250 batting average against him.
+- The 24-year-old has amassed an ERA of 3.89, with 9.4 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .280 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.